zwettemaan/CRDT_UXP/README_CRDT.md

 ### Additional features enabled by a Creative Developer Tools license

-Need to install License Manager and register for a developer account.
+Need to install PluginInstaller and register for a developer account.

 You need to embed a license for Creative Developer Tools into your source code.
 Make sure this source code is encrypted in the .tpkg distribution file.